xmkevinchen/CKMessagesKit/README.md

 ## Release Note

+### 1.0.9
+- Refactor `CKMessageBasicCell`, remove unnecessary view layers
+- Enhance some reusable logic, so now the subclass of `CKMessagesBasicCell` could use its own xib file to design the message UI, without bothering the whole message layout
+- Optimize `CKMessageBasicCell` constraints batch update logic

+### 1.0.8
+- Fixed crash when dismiss `CKMessagesViewController`

+### 1.0.7
+- Move bubble tail width calculation logic from `CKMessageBasicCell` to `CKMessagesViewLayout` to simplify the cell layout logic

 ### 1.0.6
 - Instead of putting inputToolbar as inputAccessoryView in `CKMessagesViewController`, now just a subview.
 - When inputToolbar expand higher, move the messages up automatically